BYLAWS OF THE RADIANT PROFESSIONALS ALLIANCE

 6. Nominating Committee.
 The Nominating Committee shall consist of a minimum of five (5) persons and contain not less than one member from each member voting category.
 The Nominating Committee shall nominate persons for election as Officers from the nominations received from the membership.
 More than one (1) person may be nominated for any Officer position.

-7. Government Relations Committee.
-The Government Relations Committee monitors and keeps the membership abreast of local, state, and national regulatory and legislative activities.
+7. Public Policy Committee.
+The Public Policy Committee monitors and keeps the membership abreast of local, state, and national regulatory and legislative activities.
 This committee makes recommendations to the Board of Directors.

 8. Certification Committee.
 The Certification Committee is responsible for helping the RPA meet the career preparation needs of its members.
 The committee will participate in the development of examinations for industry job domains such as Designer and Installer.
 Examinations shall be developed in accordance with a nationally recognized psychometric standard which assures the examinations are reliable, valid, and legally defensible in order to provide RPA members with credentials that will assist them in gaining respect and credibility as professionals in the industry.
 The test administrations shall be conducted with an accredited certification entity.
 The committee is also responsible for setting the requirements and establishing the procedure for certification maintenance and renewal.